Get Laced! Corset Lacing, Ribbon, and Bow Tattoos

 Looking for something with a feminine style that's not as big as a corset tattoo?
 A little bow is just as playful and reminiscent of girlie fashions.
-It could be placed on one of your fingers, on the back or side of the neck, on the lower back, the malleability of this design's shape and style makes it a great choice for just about any placement.
+It could be placed on one of your fingers, on the back or side of the neck, or on the lower back.
+The malleability of this design's shape and style makes it a great choice for just about any placement.

 The superb quality of modern inks means that with a skilled tattoo artist, there is an unbelievable level of detail that can be achieved, permitting some very life-like results.
 So if you're after an antique look, complete with a vintage velvet and a tattered lace bow, you can have exactly that!

-Of course, the more artistic of a look you are after, the more carefully you need to choose your tattoo artist, finding someone who is not only highly skilled but also experienced in this style.
+Of course, the more artistic of a look you are after, the more carefully you need to choose your tattoo artist.
+You need someone who is not only highly skilled but also experienced in this style.
 Be sure to look at their portfolios, keeping in mind the style of art as well as the colors you want, and look for examples in their work.

 Cheerful Little BowsClick thumbnail to view full-size